bhauman/lein-figwheel/README.md

 This tearing down and rebuilding of the system is simply sane lifecycle management and comes baked into Reactjs and Om.

 Please check out the example project in the `example` directory.

+To see all the client side config options [look here](https://github.com/bhauman/lein-figwheel/blob/master/support/src/figwheel/client.cljs#L176).

 ### Using your own server